|Access and Provenance||

 Property rights are assigned to the Jacob Rader Marcus Center of the American Jewish Archives.
 All literary rights to materials authored by Rabbi Salkowitz are held by him.
 Literary rights to materials authored by others are held by the individual author or his/her heirs.
 Questions concerning rights should be directed to the Executive Director of the Jacob Rader Marcus Center of the American Jewish Archives.

-Access to the Salkowitz Papers requires the permission of the Executive Director of the American Jewish Archives.
+Access to the Selig Salkowitz Papers requires permission of the Executive Director of the American Jewish Archives.

 BIOGRAPHICAL SKETCH top